MediaComem/comem-archidep/ex/git-automated-deployment.md

 ## :exclamation: Create a bare Git repository on the server

-Git will not let you push commits to a normal repository with a working tree, so you need to use a bare repository instead, with only its git directory:
+Git will not let you push commits to a normal repository with a working tree, so you need to use a bare repository instead, with only its Git directory:

 ```bash
 $> cd ~/todolist-automated-repo